 Dolch Sight Words List

-The Dolch Sight Words List from the 1930s and 1940s makes up about 80% of the words children third grade and younger read daily.
-The words are grouped by grade level.
+The Dolch Sight Words Lists, grouped by grade level, makes up about 80% of the words children third grade and younger read daily.

 Fry Sight Words List

 The second 100 Fry sight words make up about 50% of the words a child reads daily.
-It was created in the 1950s and updated in 1980 by Dr. Edward Fry.
+Dr. Edward Fry created this list in the 1950s and updated in 1980.

 *Both the Dolch and Fry lists of sight words are commonly used and contain many words that can be spelled phonetically.
 The Good and the Beautiful does not recommend using these lists as sight words lists because many of the words should be decoded at this age rather than memorized.